milen855/alx-system_engineering-devops/0x02-shell_redirections/README.md

 "Write a script that reverse its input"
 #!/bin/bash
 "Write a script that displays all users and their home directories, sorted by users"
+#!/bin/bash
+"Write a command that finds all empty files and directories in the current directory and all sub-directories"